 System to System (S2S) mechanisms

-These interfaces will be available for exchanging data sets and information in an automated way using a set of defined formats.
-The message-based interface will support the request, response and distribution (“push”) services.
+This interface will be available for exchanging data sets and information in an automated way using a set of defined formats.
+The message-based interface will support the distribution (“push”) services.
 This document contains short description of available mechanism and the technical aspects related to S2S interface will be specified in the EMSWe CLD System Interface Guide (SIG).

-Request/response

-The Request/Response mechanism will allow the MNSW to request the content of location records in the EMSWe CLD based on different criteria (e.g. country of the location, name of the location, location code, updates in the specific period, etc.).

-The following figure outlines the expected synchronous flow of XML messages related to this transaction: